From doctor to researcher: Meet a woman who’s spent much of her career fighting prostate cancer

 And while the disease still remains the most common cancer in American men after skin cancer, overall outcomes are improving and “many patients are living longer lives,” explains Margaret Yu, M.D., Vice President, Disease Area Leader, Prostate Cancer, Janssen Research & Development, LLC, one of the Janssen Pharmaceutical Companies of Johnson & Johnson.

 Better screening is one reason why these statistics are improving, but treatment advancements are also helping change the landscape for prostate cancer patients.

-For Prostate Cancer Awareness Month, we sat down with Dr. Yu to learn more about the disease, who is at risk and what kind of research could potentially help lead to a cure.
+For International Women in Science Day, we sat down with Dr. Yu to learn more about the disease, who is at risk and what kind of research could potentially help lead to a cure.

 Why are you so passionate about working on treatments for prostate cancer?

 Sixteen years ago, during my first two years as an attending physician, I was a Veterans Affairs-appointed doctor and I spent a lot of time treating patients with prostate cancer.